 Ideally, your hemp biomass goes for processing as quickly as possible, because the percentage of cannabinoids in stored biomass will drop significantly over time.
 Some hemp growers install their own processing facilities and “control the vertical” of their hemp crop from seed to final product.
 However, that is an expensive process with many rules, regulations, and complications.
 Instead, many hemp growers work with buyers, like Colorado Breeders Depot, and arrange contracted grows or partnerships that ensure they have a buyer for your biomass at the end of their growing season.
 At Colorado Breeders Depot, we partner with a state-of-the-art processing lab to work with growers to buy their hemp biomass.
 Or they can utilize our partnership lab directly.

-No matter how you are looking to grow hemp, you must have a plan and work with a partner that can help you select your seed to the end buyer.
+No matter how you are looking for how to grow hemp, you must have a plan and work with a partner that can help you select your seed to the end buyer.
 The hemp industry holds tons of potential but is still emerging and risky.
 At Colorado Breeders Depot, we understand the possibilities and the risks, and it is our mission to help farmers find success with hemp.
 We win when you win!
 Since the beginning of the hemp industry, we have been committed to breeding only the most exceptional hemp varietals and providing professional growing advice to hemp farmers.
 We have some of the most experienced hemp farmers and breeders on our team and our happy to share our knowledge.

 Please feel free to shoot us any questions or requests at our website — www.coloradobreedersdepot.
 Or give us a ring (719) 275-7770.
 We love talking hemp, all its amazing benefits, and helping guide you in growing a profitable hemp crop.